gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

 - Monitoring and Evaluation (M&E): The Transfer Project, which evaluates cash transfer programs in Africa, estimates that robust M&E systems for large-scale programs typically cost between 500,000 and 1,000,000 annually, depending on the complexity and scope of the evaluation.
 Staffing and Training: UNICEF’s reports on cash transfer programs in Malawi and other African countries estimate that staffing and training costs for program implementation typically range from 200,000 to 400,000 annually, depending on the number of staff and the complexity of training required.
 #### UBI transfer costs:
-- Monthly UBI Amount: $1.08/day  or $32.85/month per household member.
+- Monthly UBI Amount: $0.35/day  or $10.35/month per household member.
-- Household Size: Assuming an average household size of 5, each household receives $164.25/month.
+- Household Size: Assuming an average household size of 5, each household receives $51.75/month.
-- Total Annual Cost: We are assuming 7500 households in treatment, so the annual cost is approximately $14.8 million.
+- Total Annual Cost: We are assuming 7500 households in treatment, so the annual cost is approximately $388.2 thousands.
-- Total 10-Year Cost: Over 10 years, the total transfer cost would be $148 million.
+- Total 10-Year Cost: Over 10 years, the total transfer cost would be $3.9 millions.
 ### Funding Sources
 #### Initial Phase (Years 1-5):
 - External Funding (75%): International donors and NGOs will cover 75% of the costs.